jpweiss/code-sample.nl-fit/src/libs/README.md

-As mentioned in both the top-level `README.md` and in `src/README.md`, A good starting point is the class `FitLM_Adapter`, in the directory `src/lib/fortlib`.
-If you're in a hurry, start by reading the file `src/lib/fortlib/README.md` before looking at the source code.
+As mentioned in both the top-level `README.md` and in `src/README.md`, a good starting point is the class `FitLM_Adapter`, in the directory `src/lib/fortlib`.
+Be sure to start by reading the file `src/lib/fortlib/README.md` before looking at the source code.

 The remainder of this file describes what this directory contains.